Making Disciples of Christ and equipping them for the lifelong journey of connecting, growing and serving together in our community and the world.

 After intentional prayer and submission to God, He has led Immanuel Baptist Church to relocate.
 After an extensive search for property God blessed us with 48 acres at 3209 W. Hillsboro on the El Dorado city limits.
 Which has been purchased and paid for.
 We are currently in the construction phase of our new campus.

 New Location: 3209 W. Hillsboro, El Dorado, Arkansas MAP

 For safety and insurance reasons we have restricted access to the construction site, please contact the church office if you have questions or concerns.
 870-862-4264

-3/26/16 - Jack Godwin, Joy Godwin, Phillip Ward and Melissa Ward install the new "future home" sign.
+March 2016 - Jack Godwin, Joy Godwin, Phillip Ward, and Melissa Ward install the new "future home" sign.

-6/16/17 - Ground is dry and equipment starts arriving for groundwork and a new sign the previous one was damaged in a storm.
+June 2017 - Ground is dry and equipment starts arriving for groundwork and a new sign.

 Starting cut in for main entrance.
 Gotta have a good road to get equipment into the site.

 Panoramic Picture: Click Here

 July 2017 - Testing the dirt to make sure it's good and solid for a foundation.